2023 Lake Huron high-altitude object: Shootdown

 On February 12, U.S. President Joe Biden directed that an object over Lake Huron, believed to be a balloon, be shot down "out of an abundance of caution and at the recommendation of military leaders".
 It was shot down that day by an AIM-9 Sidewinder fired from a Minnesota Air National Guard F-16 Viper over Lake Huron on the Canada–US border at 2:42 pm CST.
 A Sidewinder missile fired earlier had missed its target and landed in Lake Huron.

 The F-16s deployed to shoot down the object were Duluth, Minnesota-based fighters from the Minnesota Air National Guard's 148th Fighter Wing, which took off from an airfield in Madison, Wisconsin.

 Ahead of the shootdown, the airspace over parts of Door County, Wisconsin, northern Lake Michigan and northern Michigan was briefly closed to civilian aircraft with a temporary flight restriction (TFR) for national security operations.
 After that TFR was lifted, the FAA and military authorities imposed a similar restriction on Lake Huron to the east.
 Some Canadian airspace near Tobermory, Ontario was also closed.
 A press release from the Pentagon said that "The location chosen for this shoot down afforded us the opportunity to avoid impact to people on the ground while improving chances for debris recovery."

 Recovery operations

-The object fell in Lake Huron approximately 15 nautical miles from the shores of the Upper Peninsula of Michigan, likely in deep waters.
+The object fell in Lake Huron approximately 15 nautical miles (15 nmi) from the shores of the Upper Peninsula of Michigan, likely in deep waters.

 According to NORAD commander VanHerck, the object likely fell in Canadian waters.
-Searches for the wreckage were complicated by the depth of the mid-lake boundary waters as well as 12-foot wave swells and wind gusts up to 30 knots on the day following the object's downing.
+Searches for the wreckage were complicated by the depth of the mid-lake boundary waters as well as 12 ft wave swells and wind gusts up to 30 knots on the day following the object's downing.

 On February 16, 2023, the Royal Canadian Mounted Police announced that the search for the object had been suspended due to deteriorating weather and low chance of recovery.

 Documents released in November 2024 revealed that debris from the Lake Huron object had been recovered and that the object was "from a company who sells weather monitoring equipment."